Austrian skiing great Hirscher plans comeback, for Netherlands

 The Austrian Ski Federation (ÖSV) said on Wednesday it had granted Hirscher's request to try and compete for the birth country of his mother in the future.

+"Marcel Hirscher would like to return to racing sporadically," ÖSV secretary general Christian Scherer said in a video call.

-"Over the last few days talks have taken place with various parties in which we have been informed that Marcel Hirscher can imagine returning to the international ski circuit," ÖSV secretary general Christian Scherer said.
+"Over the last few days talks have taken place with various parties in which we have been informed that Marcel Hirscher can imagine returning to the international ski circuit.

-"As the Austrian Ski Association, we have of course made every effort to offer Marcel the best possible and individual framework conditions in the event of a return to alpine racing and have also been able to explain these to him in a personal exchange.
+Scherer said that "we have of course made every effort to offer Marcel the best possible and individual framework conditions in the event of a return to alpine racing" but added that Hirscher did not want to return at the expense of another national team skier.

 "Of course, we very much regret his decision to apply for a change of nation to the Dutch Ski Association but in the end we also supported it.
-Marcel has achieved enormous things for skiing and for the ÖSV."
+Marcel has achieved enormous things for skiing and for the ÖSV," Scherer said.

 The ÖSV said that it has already put together the necessary release letter, with a decision to be made by the leadership of the ruling body FIS at its next meeting.

+Hirscher's comeback is reportedly for one season, highlighted by the 2025 world championships in Saalbach-Hinterglemm, Austria.

-Hirscher is to return at second-tier FIS races, with a World Cup return deemed unrealistic for the time being, according to Anton Giger, racing chief of Van Deer, a ski manufacturer founded by Hirscher.
+He is to return at second-tier FIS giant slalom and slalom races, with a World Cup return deemed unrealistic for the time being, according to Anton Giger, racing chief of Van Deer, a ski manufacturer founded by Hirscher together with his sponsor Red Bull.

 Hirscher, 35, ruled alpine skiing until his retirement in 2019, winning a record eight overall World Cups, 12 discipline titles, 67 races, and managing 138 podiums.